The H12-44 was Fairbanks Morse's most successful diesel locomotive, with nearly 400 constructed over an eleven year period.

 Thanks to the locomotive's relatively light-weight the H12-44 was ideal for use in both yard/switcher service and could also be used in light freight service with its respectable horsepower rating.

 FM's classification system somewhat resembled Baldwin's initial system, although somewhat more simplified.
-In regards to the H12-44; the “H” stood for Hood unit, “12” was for 1,200 horsepower, and each 4 meant four axles and four traction motors.
+In regards to the H12-44:

-Overall the locomotive sold 369 units in the U.S./Canada by the time production had ended in March of 1961 making it the manufacturer's most successful.
+Overall the locomotive sold 501 units in the U.S., and other 30 in Canada, by the time production had ended in March of 1961.
+These 531 locomotives made the H12-44 FM's most successful model.

 The Santa Fe certainly liked the switcher as the company wound up with 59 examples employing them heavily in light duty work.

-Generally FM models sold relatively poorly although it is not necessarily because Fairbanks Morse's models in general were unreliable, as was usually the case with Alco (early on anyway) and particularly Baldwin.
+Generally, FM models sold relatively poorly although it is not necessarily because Fairbanks Morse's design was unreliable as historical texts often mention.

 Even the U.S. Army bought the locomotive, 20 to be exact!
 FM's Canadian arm also built 30 for Canadian National Railway as well as an A1A-A1A design known as the H12-46.
 CN ultimately wound up with 30 examples of the variant built during the early 1950s.